Measurement of the Casimir force between superconductors: Methods

 \subsection{Drum frequency and effective mass}

 The released drums are measured in an atomic force microscope (AFM) to estimate the gap at room temperature.
-In \ref{FigDrumAFMmeasurement} the device measured in this work is shown.
+The device measured in this work is shown in Fig.~\ref{FigDrumAFMmeasurement}.
 By comparing the heights at various points on the geometry of the drum, we can estimate the layer thicknesses and gap size.
-The connector to the right in \ref{FigDrumAFMmeasurement} is deposited in the first evaporation step, so it provides a height reference for the bottom plate of the drum (purple dotted linecut).
-The top layer shows three distinct heights (along the pink dotted linecut): In the drum center the total thickness is contributed by the thickness of the bottom aluminium plate, the thickness of the sacrificial $\alpha$-Si layer, and the thickness of the top layer.
-Closer to the drum edge, the bottom plate stops and only the $\alpha$-Si layer and the top layer thicknesses contribute.
+The connector to the right in Fig.~\ref{FigDrumAFMmeasurement} is deposited in the first evaporation step, so it provides a height reference for the bottom plate of the drum (purple dotted linecut).
+The top layer shows three distinct heights (along the pink dotted linecut): In the drum center the total thickness is contributed by the thickness of the bottom aluminium plate, the gap and the thickness of the top layer.
+Closer to the drum edge, the bottom plate stops and only the etched $\alpha$-Si layer and the top layer thicknesses contribute.
 At the edge of the drum, the top plate contacts the substrate and accounts for the whole thickness.
 Finally, beyond the drum we measure only the substrate, although the exposed substrate is etched by $\simeq$\SI{120}{\nano\meter} in the drum release step.

 We smooth the measurement of the top drum layer and extrapolate it using the known layer thickness to calculate the average gap.
-The extrapolated gap is shown by dashed black lines in \ref{FigDrumAFMmeasurement}, and it is approximately \SI{100}{\nano\meter}.
-There is a slight sag in the middle of the drum of \SI{15}{\nano\meter}.
+The extrapolated gap is shown by dashed black lines in Fig.~\ref{FigDrumAFMmeasurement}, and it is approximately \SI{100}{\nano\meter}.
+"There is a slight concavity in the middle of the drum of \SI{15}{\nano\meter}.
 This can be explained by a small tensile stress that remains in the aluminium layer due to fabrication.
-We model the geometry of the drum in COMSOL and show a cut plane through the center of the drum in \ref{FigDrumSimulations}\textbf{A}.
-At room temperature, a \SI{15}{\mega\pascal} tensile stress in the aluminium domain yields a \SI{15}{\nano\meter} sag that matches the AFM measurement.
+We model the geometry of the drum in COMSOL and show a cut plane through the center of the drum in Fig.~\ref{FigDrumSimulations}\textbf{a}.
+At room temperature, a \SI{15}{\mega\pascal} tensile stress in the aluminium domain yields a \SI{15}{\nano\meter} concavity that matches the AFM measurement.